veithen/veithen.github.io/_posts/2015-01-21-referrer-spam.md

   try random property IDs.
 Given the structure of the ID, there is indeed a significant probability of hitting an existing property by choosing an ID randomly.
   This obviously means that the spammer neither knows the domain name corresponding to the property nor the page titles.
-  That's the reason why referrer spam is reported with fake hastnames and page titles, as observed in the introduction.
+  This explains why referrer spam is reported with fake hastnames and page titles, as observed in the introduction.

+  There is additional evidence that supports the assumption that property IDs are targeted randomly:

+  * Some users have [reported][so-29006845] that they received referrer spam even before their Web site went live or was widely known.

+  * Some people also noticed that referrer spam is received only for the first Web property, i.e. the one that has an ID ending with `-1`.

 * Once the spammer has guessed the property ID, he can generate page views in Google Analytics without sending requests to the actual Web site.
 This implies that there is no way to prevent this type of spam by